iodigital-com/conversational-search/README.md

     - Vite
 - Contains:
     - A (for now) unstyled chat component developed in Preact that gets built into a WebComponent.
+      - Take a look at `webcomponent.html` for consumer usage
     - The goal is for this component is to be used for consumers and client demo purposes.

 ## Local development - BackOffice